TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-workspace-mode.md

   ![Incremental Refresh Workspace Mode Visual Abstract](../../images/incremental-refresh-workspace-mode.png)

 <br></br>

-> [!IMPORTANT]
-> Setting up Incremental Refresh with Tabular Editor 3 is limited to Power BI Datasets in PPU or Premium Capacity.

-<br></br>

 Incremental Refresh creates new partitions upon the first scheduled refresh in a day.
 As a result, any local metadata (i.e. `.bim` or `database.json`) will be out-of-sync with the remote model metadata after the refresh.
 As a result, __when working with a model that has tables configured with Incremental Refresh, _Workspace Mode_ is not recommended__.

+<br></br>

+> [!IMPORTANT]
+> Setting up Incremental Refresh with Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.
+For Analysis Services custom [partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/partitions-ssas-tabular?view=asallproducts-allversions) is required.

 <br></br>